 Nevertheless, some media players have succeeded in meeting a high standard of quality.
 The weekly magazine IR, established in 2010, provides in-depth information on government policy plans as well as publishes leaked information of broad political significance.
 Investigative reporting on public and private television stations fulfills a watchdog function.
-A concerted investigatory journalism effort in 2017 by the public broadcaster has put the treatment of children in institutions on the political agenda.
+In 2017, a concerted effort of investigative journalism by the public broadcaster put the treatment of children in institutions on the political agenda.
 Sustained analytical focus on issues of public concern is provided by the non-profit investigative-journalism center Re:Baltica, founded in August 2011.
 It focuses on issues such as the social costs of economic austerity, consumer protection and drug-money flows.
 By cooperating with the mainstream media, it has succeeded in moving these issues onto the public agenda.